Skip to main content

 Token management

 • One token per app.
-Mint a separate token for Claude Desktop, Claude Code, OpenClaw, etc. When you replace your laptop or stop using one tool, you can revoke just that token without breaking the others.
+Mint a separate token for Claude Code, OpenClaw, and every other header-based client.
+When you replace your laptop or stop using one tool, you can revoke just that token without breaking the others.

 • Revoke at any time.
 Settings → Claude / MCP Access → Revoke.
 Takes effect within seconds — the next call from that token returns 401.